Andyuks/TMA_SIPSENTINEL/README.md

 # TMA_SIPSENTINEL
-Ths repository contains the code implemented for the SipSentinel program of the TMA subject.
+This repository contains the code implemented for the SipSentinel program of the TMA subject.

 ## Structure
 - Demo folder: contains the python script for training the ML model and performing threat detection.
 It contains as well "normal" traffic datasets.